MarshallRawson/resume/MarshallRawson.md

 |:--------------------------------------------------------------:|:-------------------:|
 |May 2020 - August 2020                                          |Gainesville, Florida |

-* Design automated embedded evaluation system
+* Design automated embedded evaluation system which utilized embedded elements wired together with and FPGA and stimulated with an ARM SoC
 * Run weekly lab session to evaluate students’ understanding of embedded systems software development

 |Software Engineering Intern|Open Source Robotics Foundation|